GregoireGeoffroy/annoying-cookie-consent/README.md

 - HTML, CSS for structure and styling.
 - JavaScript to manage modal interactions and form submission behavior.
 - Google Fonts (Roboto) for typography.

-## Demo
-You can check out the live demo [here](https://gregoiregeoffroy.github.io/annoying-cookie-consent/).